collabnix/kubelabs/GitOps101/argocd.md

 Once again, the source and the destination sections are the most important, and you will notice that a single source repo is now pointing to multiple clusters (which can be set by changing the ```{{url}}``` part of the yaml).

+## PreSync/PostSync hooks

+When you deploy a production cluster, you normally want a few additional things happening alongside it.
+For example, you might want to keep other team members aware that a new version of the application has gone out, meaning that an automated message every time a new deployment happens would be required.
+It is also common for any health checks and alarms to go off falsely when a new deployment is done and since its best practice to only send an alert when an actual issue happens, you might want to mute the alert for the duration of the deployment.
+Additionally, if you use tools like New Relic, you might want to take advantage of their deployment markers which require calling their API after each deployment.

 ## ArgoCD with multiple clusters

 If you were to have the same cluster hosted multiple times (for instance, across multiple regions), then you probably want to update all those clusters at once.
 ArgoCD allows you to configure multiple destination clusters so that with a single push of your Git repository, the configuration changes get applied to all the clusters at once.